-In the 52-pin PLCC package, the ADC module has 15 channels that are shared with I/O ports B and D and one channel with an input-only port bit on port D. In the 64-pin QFP package, the ADC module has 16 channels that are shared with I/O ports B and D and one channel with an input-only port bit on port D. Refer to 21.7 ADC Characteristics for voltages referenced below.
+The ADC module has 15 channels that are shared with I/O ports B and D and one channel with an input-only port bit on port D. Refer to 21.7 ADC Characteristics for voltages referenced in the next three subsections.

-19.7.1 ADC Analog Power Pin ( $V{DDAREF}$ )/ADC Voltage Reference Pin ( $V{REFH}$ )
+19.7.1 ADC Analog Power Pin (VDDA/VDDAREF)/ADC Voltage Reference Pin (VREFH)